IARCbioinfo/Imputation-nf/README.md

 ## Usage
 1. Download all the necessary file to run the full pipeline (See the dependencies section, part 3).
 2. Prepare the dataset to the imputation pipeline.
 Here we take the HGDP dataset as target and the Hapmap dataset as reference to run admixture tools.
 To make sure that the data is available to use, you have to convert the .txt's HGDP file in the good plink format.
 To do this, use the script toMap.py & toPed.py that you can find in the directory bin/.
-(Make sure taht more that 30go of memory are free before to run the toPed.py script)
+(Make sure that more of 30gb of memory are free before to run the toPed.py script)

   ```
   python3 toMap.py